 The Functional Medicine Approach to Graves’ Disease

-The key to reversing your Graves’ disease is getting to the root of what triggered your hyperthyroidism in the first place and addressing those underlying causes head-on, rather than just treating the symptoms or resorting to harsh measures as I was forced to.
-I cover exactly how to do to this step-by-step in my book, The Thyroid Connection, using The Myers Way® 28-day plan.
-The basics of this plan are outlined below.
+The key to reversing Graves’ disease is getting to the root of what triggered your hyperthyroidism in the first place and addressing the underlying causes head-on, rather than just treating the symptoms or resorting to harsh measures.
+I cover exactly how to do to this in my book, The Thyroid Connection, using The Myers Way® 28-day plan.
+I outline the basics of this plan below.

 1. Remove Gluten from Your Diet

-I recommend that all of my patients remove gluten from their diets because it’s simply an inflammatory food.
-For my patients with autoimmune diseases, such as Graves’ or Hashimoto’s thyroiditis, I highly recommend they remove all grains and legumes from their diet as well.
+I recommend that all of my patients remove gluten from their diets because it’s an inflammatory food.
+For my patients with autoimmune diseases, such as Graves’ or Hashimoto’s thyroiditis, I highly recommend removing all grains and legumes from their diet as well.
 These foods contain proteins known as lectins, which act as a natural pesticide for crops and can wreak havoc on the lining of your gut.
 Changing your diet is the first step in getting well.
-I created The Myers Way® Comprehensive Elimination Diet eCourse, which you can do at home and is the foundation that I use with my patients to begin recovering from illnesses.
+I created The Myers Way® Comprehensive Elimination Diet eCourse, which you can do at home as a foundation to begin recovering from a condition.

 2. Repair Your Gut